Lethal dwarfism in rabbits: Causal mutation for Dwarf allele

-The causal mutation for the dwarf allele has been found to be a 12.1Kb deletion from 44,709,089 bp to 44,721,236 bp in the high mobility AT-hook 2 (HMGA2) gene (also known as HMGI-C).
-This deletion mutation removes the promoter as well as the first three exons of the gene, rendering it inactivated.
-This results in the gene being "knocked out" and rendered nonfunctional.
+The causal mutation underlying the dwarf allele is a 12.1 kb deletion within the HMGA2 gene (also known as HMGI-C).
+This deletion removes the promoter region and the first three exons, effectively knocking out gene function.

-High mobility AT-hook 2 (HMGA2) is an architectural transcription factor, a protein complex that mediates structure of interactions between DNA and protein and facilitates contact between DNA sequences within the genome.
-Essentially, HMGA2 regulates transcription' HMGA2 belongs to a family of non-histone chromatin proteins.
-HMGA2 has associations with body size in humans, mice, dogs, and horses.
-Research has also shown beak size in different species of Darwin's finches correlate with a genomic region containing HMGA2, adding to its associations with size across a wide number of species.
+HMGA2 encodes high mobility AT-hook 2 (HMGA2), an architectural transcription factor that facilitates interactions between DNA and regulatory proteins and contributes to higher-order chromatin organisation.
+The gene belongs to a family of non-histone chromatin proteins and plays an important role in transcriptional regulation.

+Variation in HMGA2 has been associated with body size across multiple species, including humans, mice, dogs and horses, as well as beak size variation in Darwin's finches.

-In rabbits, HMGA2 regulates growth of embryos and has been associated with mitochondrial function.
-HMGA2 is also required for normal IGF2BP2 expression.
-IGF2BP2 is an RNA binding protein that affects the translation of many different RNAs.
+In rabbits, HMGA2 is involved in embryonic growth regulation and has been linked to mitochondrial function.
+It is also required for normal expression of IGF2BP2, an RNA-binding protein involved in post-transcriptional regulation of multiple genes.